sharmayash/YMDB/README.md

 # ymdb

-YMDB project.
+YMDB

 ## Getting Started

-This project is currently in Progress ...
+A mobile application in which user can search for movies, Tv Shows and People.
+This application is built using Flutter and its provider architecture.